MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-high-cpu-usage-guidance.md

 4. Stop the Performance Monitor logging.
 5. Compress the Data using DebugDiag.
 To do so, Select **Tools** menu -> **Create Increment Cabinet File**.

-We recommend that you keep the information that you have gathered handy in case you decide to contact Microsoft Support.
+We recommend that you keep the information that you've gathered handy in case you decide to contact Microsoft Support.